 Through these check-ins we’ve learned that each girl is doing very well.
 Reena is learning the craft of tailoring.
 Eisha is now teaching in a local school and living with relatives.
 Nadiya has been working at an internship at a local hospital.
 Knowing life could have gone much differently if they had crossed the border makes it all the sweeter as we rejoice that each girl is happy, learning new skills, and enjoying their lives in freedom.

-These victories were made possible by you!
 Your donations empower the amazing staff serving on the ground every day in their vital work of rescue and freedom.
 Because of you they can fight for those who desperately need someone on their side.
 Thank you for being there for these girls and the thousands more we are working to rescue.